satish-d6/us-healthcare-ar-sql-dataset/7-day-plan.md

 -- CASE-based payer category
 SELECT payer_name,
        CASE plan_type
-         WHEN 'Medicare' THEN 'Gov't'
+         WHEN 'Medicare' THEN 'Govt'
-         WHEN 'Medicaid' THEN 'Gov't'
+         WHEN 'Medicaid' THEN 'Govt'
          ELSE 'Commercial'
        END AS payer_category
 FROM payers